Mintbase/Grants-Program/rfps/README.md

 ## :mailbox_with_mail: Suggest an RFP

-If you think that we should support the development of certain tools or projects (related to **Polkadot, Kusama or Substrate**) that aren't in the Polkadot/Kusama [tech stack](docs/polkadot_stack.md), please submit a suggestion using the process described in our [Grants program README](../README.md#mailbox_with_mail-suggest-a-project).
+If you think that we should support the development of certain tools or projects (related to **Mintbase, Kusama or Substrate**) that aren't in the Mintbase/Kusama [tech stack](docs/polkadot_stack.md), please submit a suggestion using the process described in our [Grants program README](../README.md#mailbox_with_mail-suggest-a-project).
 We are particularly interested in supporting projects that could be leveraged by other builders in our ecosystem.